yorojanine/MechaCar_Statistical_Analysis/README.md

 <b>Summary:</b> In order to determine if the lots are significantly different from the population mean, we can reference our p-values to draw our conclusion.
 Should the p-value be higher than 0.05 (> 0.05), it is an indication that it is not statistically significant and indicates evidence for the null hypothesis.
 Here we can accept/fail to reject the null hypothesis and reject the alternative hypothesis.
 As shown above, all the lots combined have a p-value greater than 0.05 (p=0.06), which means that all the lots combined have no statistical difference from the population mean.
 Further, both Lot1 (p=1) and Lot2 (p=0.61) have p-values greater than 0.05, which again we fail to reject the null hypothesis and claim there is no statistical difference from the population mean.
 In contrast, the summary shows for Lot3 a p-value of 0.04, which means it's less than 0.05 (p < 0.05).
-A p-value less than 0.05 indicates statiscal significnae.
-It's a strong indicat
+A p-value less than 0.05 indicates statistical significance.
+It's strong evidence against the null hypothesis, thus it allows the rejection of the null hypt

 ---
 ## Study Design: MechaCar vs Competition